zxc5356061/Raw_Material_Price_Prediction/README.md

-[] Import monthly average prices of external price drivers [] Create rows and encoding with Key RM Codes, ex: Alkalis_RM02_0001, Alkalis_RM02_0002 [] To calculate the monthly average prices of the target variables [] Create 12*N features, external factor prices from one-month before to 12-month before [] Combine features with target variables
+[] Import monthly average prices of external price drivers [] Create rows and encoding with Key RM Codes, ex: Alkalis_RM02_0001, Alkalis_RM02_0002 [] To calculate the monthly average prices of the target variables [] Create 12*N features, price changes from {start} months before prices to {end} months before prices, features including historical prices of external price drivers and autoregressive prices of y
+[] Combine features with target variables
 [] train_test_split() - do calculation and scaling only based on train data set to prevent data leakage [] Detect outliers - skip